Bolinao: Language

 The word Bolinao is a term used for the name of the town, the people, and the language.

 The Bolinao people generally speak Pangasinan, Ilocano, Tagalog, and their own unique native language called Bolinao, which is also used in the nearby town of Anda, a former barangay of Bolinao.
-The Bolinao language is closely related to Sambalic.
+The Bolinao language is closely related to Sambal, both are Sambalic languages.
 Bolinao was part of the province of Zambales from the mid-18th century before being turned over to Pangasinan in 1903.
 Most locals generally understand and speak English.

 The Mother Tongue Policy of the Department of Education is enforced in the elementary schools of these barangays to empower the native languages in town.